 This juice cleanses the liver, aids the lymphatic and digestive systems, flushes out uric acid, builds the blood and red blood cells, keeps gums healthy, promotes strong connective tissue, promotes wound healing, lowers risk of cancer, increases energy, lowers cholesterol, protects against viruses, alkalizes your pH, prevents birth defects and reduces nicotine cravings.
 The beets are great for preventing osteoporosis and keeping your teeth healthy.

-It treats: liver & gallbladder problems, kidney stones, stomach and intestine maladies, anemia, weakness, blood disorders, liver problems, and depression (increases serotonin).
+It can help treat: liver & gallbladder problems, kidney stones, stomach and intestine maladies, anemia, weakness, blood disorders, liver problems, and depression (increases serotonin).

 “The beet is the most intense of vegetables.
 The radish, admittedly, is more feverish, but the fire of the radish is a cold fire, the fire of discontent not of passion.
 Tomatoes are lusty enough, yet there runs through tomatoes an undercurrent of frivolity.
 Beets are deadly serious.